forkphorus/sb-downloader/README.md

   }
 };

 // Download using any of these methods.
-// These return a Promise that eventually resolves or rejects.
+These return a Promise that eventually resolves or rejects.
+// They all return the same type of object documented further below.
-// Using async functions is recommended. const project = await SBDL.downloadProjectFromID('60917032', options);
+// If you have a Scratch project ID: const project = await SBDL.downloadProjectFromID('60917032', options);
 const project = await SBDL.downloadLegacyProjectFromID('60917032', options);
+// If you have a direct URL to download the project.json or compressed project:
-const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);
+// The URL MUST be a direct URL.
+Links like https://scratch.mit.edu/projects/104 will NOT work. const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);
-const project = await SBDL.downloadProjectFromJSON(fs.readFileSync('project.json', 'utf-8'), options);
+// If you already downloaded the project.json or compressed project: const project = await SBDL.downloadProjectFromJSON(fs.readFileSync('project.json', 'utf-8'), options);
 const project = await SBDL.downloadProjectFromBuffer(fs.readFileSync('project.json'), options);